 The leverage ratio requirements contained in CRD IV and the CRR determine how large the institutions’ non-risk-weighted exposures must be in relation to their capital resources.
 Initially, the requirements call for the institutions to report and disclose their leverage ratios (tier 1 capital as a percentage of total lending, guarantees and other assets).
 In 2016, the European Commission will consider introducing a minimum leverage ratio requirement.
 Such a requirement would take effect in 2018.

 According to CRD IV/the CRR, financial institutions must hold enough liquid assets to maintain appropriate liquidity buffers and thus meet certain liquidity requirements.
 One requirement is the liquidity coverage ratio (LCR), which is intended to cover imbalances between incoming and outgoing cash flows in severely stressed situations over a 30-day period.
 The requirement will be phased in from 2015 to 2018, but was fully implemented in 2015 for SIFIs in Denmark.
 Another requirement is the net stable funding ratio (NSFR), which is intended to ensure that the institutions' liquidity profiles are stable over a 1-year time horizon.
-The final political decision about the implementation of the requirement will be made sometime in 2016.
-Such a requirement would take effect in 2018.
+The requirement took effect 28 June 2021.

 Basel I standards introduced risk weights and off-balance-sheet assets.

 Market risk measurements introduced in various areas, including the following:

 Release of the first version of Basel II standards, based on three pillars:

 - Pillar I: Minimum capital requirement

 - Pillar II: Supervisory review and evaluation process (SREP)